 However, you should also consider the rest of your trip itinerary and other factors.
 It might be wise to choose a particular place that fits your trip best instead of just looking at the accommodation or its price.

 So, this was our guide to Snaefellsnes hotels.
-Just one last tip – book it as soon as you know your travel dates.
-Especially in high season, hotels in Iceland fill up months in advance.
+Just one last tip – book your accommodation as soon as you know your travel dates.
+Especially in the high season, hotels in Iceland fill up months in advance.

 Planning a trip and have any questions?
 Check out our other Iceland travel resources below.
 Have a specific question about staying in Snaefellsnes?
 Leave a reply under this article.

 READ ALSO: Snaefellsnes Peninsula – complete guide for your visit